Friends: The Reunion: Release

 The reunion special was originally set to be released with the launch of HBO Max on May 27, 2020, along with the 236 episodes of the original series that were available at launch; this was delayed a year later due to the COVID-19 pandemic.
 In May 2021, a teaser trailer was released announcing that the reunion special was scheduled to be released on May 27, 2021, on HBO Max.
 The HBO Max release includes five bonus clips that were cut from the special as extras.

 The special was also released internationally simultaneously with the U.S. release on Crave in Canada, Sky One and NOW in the United Kingdom, Ireland and Italy, Foxtel Now and Binge in Australia, TVNZ 2 and TVNZ OnDemand in New Zealand, ZEE5 in India and Pakistan, OSN in the United Arab Emirates, HBO Go and HBO Asia in Singapore, Malaysia, Indonesia, Vietnam, Thailand, the Philippines, Taiwan and Hong Kong, HBO Nordic in Sweden, Denmark, Norway and Finland, HBO España in Spain and HBO Portugal in Portugal.

 In China, the special was streamed on iQIYI, Youku and Tencent Video, although the scenes featuring Lady Gaga, Justin Bieber, and BTS have been removed.
 LGBTQ references and references to urine in the special were also removed.
 In Japan, the special was exclusively released on U-NEXT on May 31, 2021.

-In Vietnam, the special was streamed on FPT Play and VieOn with Vietnamese subtitles being hardsubbed.
+In Vietnam, the special was streamed on FPT Play and VieOn with Vietnamese subtitles being hardcoded.
 In South Africa, the special was aired on MNET(DStv) on May 30, 2021, and was released for streaming on Showmax on May 31, 2021.